wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 {% include _toc.html %}

-This page presents steps and information for those new to Salesforce to get "plugged in" quickly yet fully.
+This page presents steps and information for those new to Salesforce to get "plugged in" quickly and fully.

 "Ohana" is the Hawaiian word for "family".
-Salesforces uses the Twittr hash tag \#SalesforceOhana to describe the inclusive culture it aims to foster.
+Salesforces uses the <a target="_blank" href="https://twitter.com/hashtag/salesforceohana">Twitter hash tag #SalesforceOhana</a>
+to describe the inclusive culture it's desirable to foster.
 Thus the Hawaiian (Polynesian) decorations and musician at events.

-PROTIP: The Hawaiian word "Aloha" means hello (and goodbye) has been applied to the feature of Salesforce that, rather than failing installation, allows installation of a package even though it has reached its maximum number of Custom Objects.
+PROTIP: The Hawaiian word "Aloha" (meaning both hello and goodbye), has been applied to the feature of Salesforce that, rather than failing installation, allows installation of a package even though it has reached its maximum number of Custom Objects.

 ## Office Locations